benshuailyu/benshuailyu.github.io/_people/SichengZhang.md

 office: 904 Kezhen Wang Blg
 duration: "2022 - Present"
 status: Current
-date: 2022-07-21
+date: 2022-09-20
 # Leave the following blank
 jobnext:
 ---

-Mr Zhang is going to work as a PhD candidate in September 2022.
+Mr Zhang joined the group as an undergraduate in September 2021 and later as a PhD candidate in September 2022.